Mid-City Mall: Bankruptcy and renewal

 By the mid-1970s, the Bardstown Road corridor was in decline, and local leaders saw the sprawling mall as the epicenter of the problems.
 Complaints about crime, poor maintenance and deterioration of the structure were common.
 To force improvements to the mall, the surrounding neighborhood associations banded together and started a boycott of the mall in February 1975.
 Partially as a result of the boycott, the mall went into foreclosure in Fall 1976, and receivership on January 1, 1977.
 By the end of the 1970s the mall was sold to the Metts family, who were more willing to improve the property and work with neighborhood leaders.
 Inspired by the successful efforts to force positive change in the Mid City Mall situation, many who were involved formed the Highlands Commerce Guild in 1977, which continues to work to revitalize the Bardstown Road corridor as of 2007.

 Shortly after the change of ownership, land was leased to allow construction of restaurants in the part of the parking lot nearest Bardstown Road.
 The Skyline Chili remains but the other location began as Gatti's Pizza in 1979, became a Dairy Queen in 1997, and Raising Cane's Chicken Fingers in 2015.
 In 1988, a study of traffic along Bardstown Road found that the road in front of Mid-City Mall had by far the most vehicle accidents of any mid-block area from downtown to Bardstown Road's junction with I-264, mostly due to drivers turning left from the mall.
 It suggested the number of entrances to the mall be reduced and one large one created, where a traffic light would be installed, and this recommendation was carried out 1989.

 The mall entered into another decline in 1990 when Ames (formerly Zayre), an anchor store, moved out.
 The decline did not last long, as new businesses began moving in by mid-decade, which was marked by a $400,000 renovation of the facade in 1994.
-The former Ames site was converted to an 8-screen cinema originally called Baxter Avenue Theaters and now known as Baxter Avenue Filmworks, which opened in 1996.
+The former Ames site was converted to an 8-screen cinema originally called Baxter Avenue Theaters and later known as Baxter Avenue Filmworks, which opened in 1996.
+Baxter Avenue Filmworks closed on December 31, 2025.

 A controversial element of the renovation were backless benches designed to deter people from sleeping in the mall.
 While the "bums" of Mid City Mall were notorious at the time, many were not actually homeless and some had been regularly visiting the mall for recreation for decades.